Don’t Pay for Dirty Water is an autonomous campaign of individuals who want clean water.

 2. Tell them why you won’t pay

-You only need to do step one today!
+You only need to do one step today!

 - 1. File a formal complaint to your water company